 The aim is to help people adapt to the current and future negative impacts of climate change by using biodiversity and ecosystem services as part of a comprehensive adaptation strategy.

-The diverse measures embrace the conservation, the restoration and the sustainable use of ecosystems, in order to increase the resilience to the consequences of climate change.
+The diverse measures embrace conservation, restoration and the sustainable use of ecosystems to increase its resilience to the consequences of climate change.
 In concrete terms, this can include

 - Reforestation